pymc-devs/pytensor/doc/tutorial/aliasing.rst

 However, this aliasing of ``np_array`` and ``s_true`` is not guaranteed to occur, and may occur only temporarily even if it occurs at all.
-It is not guaranteed to occur because if Pytensor is using a GPU device, then the ``borrow`` flag has no effect.
-It may occur only temporarily because if we call an Pytensor function that updates the value of ``s_true`` the aliasing relationship may or may not be broken (the function is allowed to update the ``shared`` variable by modifying its buffer, which will preserve the aliasing, or by changing which buffer the variable points to, which
+It is not guaranteed to occur because if PyTensor is using a GPU device, then the ``borrow`` flag has no effect.
+It may occur only temporarily because if we call an PyTensor function that updates the value of ``s_true`` the aliasing relationship may or may not be broken (the function is allowed to update the ``shared`` variable by modifying its buffer, which will preserve the aliasing, or by changing which buffer the variable points to, which